SintraWorks/Money/README.md

     public enum MyCustomCurrency: Currency { public static var minorUnitScale: Int { 4 } }

+Otherwise, you can just create an enum with an empty body:

+    public enum MyCustomCurrency: Currency {}

-Create monetary amounts by creating instances of `Tender`, providing the currency it is generic over.
+Create concrete monetary amounts by creating instances of `Tender`, providing the currency it is generic over.
 Preferably create `Tender`s from `Decimal`s, `Int`s or `String`s, rather than from floating point values, although you can use those if you really need to.

         let amount: Decimal = 3.14 // (or, preferably: Decimal(string: "3.14"))
         let someMoney1 = Tender<EUR>(amount)